top of page

 • Groundwater is contaminated

-• Terrain is rugged or mountainous,
+• The terrain is rugged or mountainous,

-• Seismic & flooding events are common,
+• Seismic & and flooding events are common,

 • The aquifer is at the risk of saltwater intrusion,

-• Electricity & water prices are rising
+• Electricity & and water prices are rising

-• Water is too hard or mineral laden
+• Water is too hard or mineral-laden

-Potential of RWH system
+The potential of the RWH system

 bottom of page